Alert Source Discuss

 • MUST validate the caller is a trusted EntryPoint

-• MUST pay the entryPoint (caller) at least the “missingAccountFunds” (which might be zero, in case current account’s deposit is high enough)
+• MUST pay the entryPoint (caller) at least the “missingAccountFunds” (which might be zero, in case the current account’s deposit is high enough)

 • The account MAY pay more than this minimum, to cover future transactions (it can always issue withdrawTo to retrieve it)